bernardosecades/php-quality-tools/README.md

 # PHP Quality Tools

-It is a metapackage that contains requirements to have tools related with php quality code.
+It is a metapackage that contains requirements related with PHP Static Code Analysis Tools.

 ## Tools